Tamale Pie

 Instructions

-• Preheat oven to 400 degrees.
-Grease a baking dish (square dish or round pie pan)
+• Preheat oven to 400 degrees Fahrenheit.
+Grease a 9-inch pie dish and set it aside.

 • While the cornbread bakes, prepare the ground beef.
-Cook over medium heat in a skillet, once the meat is cooked through, no longer pink, drain the grease, add the seasonings and stir to combine.
+Cook over medium heat in a large skillet until no longer pink.
+Add the green chilies and seasonings.
+Stir to combine and cook for an additional 3 minutes.

-• Add the ground beef on top of the cornbread, then top with the shredded cheese.
+• Add the beef mixture to the cornbread, then top with the shredded cheese.

-• Bake again for another 30 minutes until the top is melted and bubbling.
-The sauce will be bubbling along the edges of the baking dish.
+• Bake for 25 minutes until the cheese is melted and bubbling.
 Remove from the oven and allow to cool for a few minutes before serving.

 Notes